-Many years ago, when movies were shown in theatres, typically they showed two films.
-In some cases, they didn't even bother chasing people out; you could sit in the theatre all day if you wanted.
-(In places where it was very hot and homes didn't have air conditioning but the theatre did, sometimes that's what a lot of people did.)
+Many years ago, when movies were shown in theatres typically two films were featured at a time.
+In some cases, they didn't even bother chasing people out when they were over; you could sit in the theatre all day if you wanted.
+(In places where it was very hot and homes didn't have air conditioning but the theatre did, sometimes that's what a lot of people did!)

-- a cartoon, typically Bugs Bunny, something from MGM, or Woody Woodpecker.
-The cartoon was probably from the studio that made one of the movies that you saw
+- An animated short, typically Donald Duck, Bugs Bunny, something from MGM, or Woody Woodpecker.
+The cartoon was probably from the studio that made one of the movies on the bill.

-- a short intermission so you could go take a pee and hopefully buy something at the refreshment stand (presumably in that order)
+- A short intermission so you could have a bathroom break and hopefully buy something at the refreshment stand (presumably in that order)

-- possibly a second cartoon or a The Three Stooges short
+- Possibly a second cartoon or a two-reel live-action short (i.e. The Three Stooges)

 - And then the second, A-movie.